DoD Disability Retired Pay

 Benefit Fact Sheet

-Army National Guard Soldiers are entitled to Disability Retired Pay when deemed unfit due to a permanent disability incurred or aggravated in the line of duty while:
+Army National Guard Soldiers on drill status are entitled to Disability Retired Pay when deemed unfit due to a permanent disability incurred or aggravated in the line of duty while:

 The DoD Disability Evaluation System (DES) implements retirement based on physical disability.
 The DES consists of: